- Road Traffic Regulations

 In my experience teaching German as a foreign language I’ve often seen learners hit a roadblock because they hadn’t fully internalized the fundamentals.

 So, let’s have a brief look a the absolute basics again.
-I’ll make it brief, promised.
+I’ll make it brief, I promise.

 Core Phrases